 The Black Horse Stage, in the Arai Entertainment Zone, will feature a TT takeover, with a themed Q&A hosted by James Whitham and a special Fast Bikes Question of Bikes quiz hosted by Steve Parrish and contested by the TT stars.
 The racers will also be around all day for fan meet & greets and autograph sessions.
 TT star Guy Martin won’t make it for TT day but will make an appearance at the show on Sunday 20 November.

 The ticket price for Motorcycle Live 2011 is completely all-inclusive, meaning visitors can enjoy everything the show has to offer at no extra cost.
 Tickets are £16 in advance for adults, £10 for seniors, £6 for children aged 6-16 and kids 5 and underaccompanied by a paying adult go free.
 Visit the Motorcycle Live website or call 0844 5812345.
-For the lastest news and updates, visit facebook.com/motorcyclelive or follow @motorcyclelive on Twitter.Enjoy more Fast Bikes reading in the four-weekly magazine.
+For the lastest news and updates, visit facebook.com/motorcyclelive or follow @motorcyclelive on Twitter.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.